Skip to main content

 Work out your costs

 Ask for what you think is fair, but don’t overspend as you may not get it all back.
 For example, if you stay somewhere else while repairs are being done, you can claim the cost.
 But you will need to show that it was reasonably necessary to stay somewhere else and that the cost is not excessive.
-If VCAT decides it was unnecessary to stay somewhere else or the price was excessive, you may not get all your money back.

 You can calculate your claim for the loss of quiet enjoyment using this equation.